jjjj473/ggggg/README.md

 An offline help website is included in `site/index.html`.
 Open it from the `Help` menu or load it manually in a browser to read more ArchZip branding and usage notes.

+### System update tips

+Select **System Update** from the Tools menu or the toolbar button to run `pacman -Syu`.
+While the update runs, a spinner dialog cycles through 60 helpful tips for Arch Linux users so you can learn more about pacman.